SECRET-GUEST/tiny-scripts/README.md

 ```

-Here are multiple random useful scripts in python or few in batch able to be integrated in other script or be used as it is.
+Here are multiple random useful scripts for able to be integrated in other script or be used as it is.
 In the different folder I will insert some informations relative to the use of these scripts.

 If you don't find a script you've downloaded here in the past, there is great chances that it has is own repository in my main page.